0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 !!! tip
       Check the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/cli-reference/) for more information.

-1. Clone the Miden client.
+1. If you haven't already done so as part of another instruction set, clone the Miden client.

       ```shell
       git clone https://github.com/0xPolygonMiden/miden-client